The Amazing Race 17

 The Amazing Race 17 is the seventeenth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and ten countries and traveled over 32000 mi during twelve legs.
 Starting in Gloucester, Massachusetts, racers traveled through England, Ghana, Sweden, Norway, Russia, Oman, Bangladesh, Hong Kong, and South Korea before returning to the United States and finishing in Greater Los Angeles.
 New elements introduced in this season include the Express Pass, which was awarded to the winners of the first leg and allowed them to skip the task of their choosing, and the Double U-Turn.
-The season premiered on CBS on September 26, 2010, with a special 90-minute premiere, and the season finale aired on December 12, 2010.
+The season premiered on CBS on September 26, 2010, with a special 90-minute premiere, and concluded on December 12, 2010.

 Anesthesiologists Natalie Strand and Katherine Chang were the winners of this season, becoming the first all-female team to win The Amazing Race.
 Home shopping hosts Brook Roberts and Claire Champlin finished in second place while dating couple Jill Haney and Thomas Wolfard finished in third place.